christianalfoni/EmptyBox/posts/2015_11_16_Flux-vs-Single-State-Tree.md

 With a single state tree like **Baobab** you use imperative programming to do your state changes, just like you do normally in JavaScript.
 The tree is still immutable though, so any changes to the branches of the tree will replace the whole branch, not just the value on the branch.
 This makes it possible to do shallow checking of values when rendering React components, making it super fast.

 Notice the difference here.
 We only have **one** construct defining how our application changes its state.
-We do not have two different constructs, where one defines the async changes (action creator) and one defines the sync changes (store/reducer).
+We do not have two different constructs, where one defines the async operations (action creator) and an other defines the sync changes (store/reducer).
 This is really important.
 This is the second part of how readability of your code is reduced compared to a single state tree like **Baobab**.

 ### Getting back what we lost
 You might say now that the function above is horrible to test or you can not get time travel with this approach.
 And yeah, you are right.
 But if you imagine this state tree being your database and you watch this video [Turning the database inside out](https://www.youtube.com/watch?v=fU9hR3kiOK0), you will quickly realize that it is not the database itself that needs to handle these features, it is a transaction layer in front of it.